alexandrebobkov/ESP-Nodes/ESP32_Temperture-Node/README.md

 <p>The two lines of code shown below are the most crucial as they are responsible for connecting ESP32 to the MQTT broker.</p>

 > [!NOTE]
-> A set of SSL certificates and key used by ESP32 MQTT client must correspond to ones used by MQTT brocker.
+> A set of SSL certificates and key used by ESP32 MQTT client must correspond to ones used by MQTT broker.
 Otherwise, secure connection won't be established.

 ```C
 espClientSSL.setCACert(NODE_CERT_CA);